 The following factors may raise a person’s risk of developing kidney cancer:

 Smoking.
-Smoking doubles the risk of developing kidney cancer and is believed to cause about 30% of kidney cancer in men and approximately 25% in women.
+Smoking doubles the risk of developing kidney cancer and is believed to cause about 30% of kidney cancers in men and approximately 25% in women.

 Gender.
 Men are two to three times more likely to develop kidney cancer than women.

 Race.
 Black people have higher rates of kidney cancer.

 Age.
-Kidney cancer is primarily a disease of adults and is usually diagnosed between the ages of 50 and 70.
+Kidney cancer is typically found in adults and is usually diagnosed between the ages of 50 and 70.

 High blood pressure.
 Men with high blood pressure, also called hypertension, may be more likely to develop kidney cancer.

 Overuse of certain medications.
 Painkillers containing phenacetin, once popular in over-the-counter medications, have been banned in the United States since 1983 because of their link to kidney cancer.
-Also, diuretics and analgesic pain pills, such as aspirin, acetaminophen, and ibuprofen, have been linked to kidney cancer.
+Diuretics and analgesic pain pills, such as aspirin, acetaminophen, and ibuprofen, have also been linked to kidney cancer.

 Exposure to cadmium.
 Some studies have shown a connection between exposure to the metallic element cadmium and kidney cancer.
 Working with batteries, paints, or welding materials may increase a person’s risk as well.
-This risk is even higher for smokers exposed to cadmium.
+This risk is even higher for smokers who have been exposed to cadmium.

 Long-term dialysis.
-Patients using dialysis (see the Overview section) for a long time may develop cancerous cysts in their kidneys.
+Patients having dialysis (see the Overview section) for a long time may develop cancerous cysts in their kidneys.
 These growths are usually found early and can often be removed before the cancer spreads.